blacknstones/Atodolist/README.md

 - Passed date:
 ![time passed](user_manual/time-passed.png)

-After user has entered required information in the right format, the task will be saved to the tasklist.
+After user has entered required information in the right format, the task will be saved to the task list.
 The status of new tasks will be "To-do" by default.
 ![add task success](user_manual/add-task-success.png)
 User now can press **[ENTER]** to return to main menu.